linnil1/taiwan_interchange/README.md

 Wikipedia content is available under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/).

+Government highway data from the Freeway Bureau, Ministry of Transportation and Communications (交通部高速公路局) is available under the [Government Website Open Data Declaration](https://www.freeway.gov.tw/Publish.aspx?cnid=1660).

 ### Citation
-When using this data or codebase, please cite this project and acknowledge the underlying OpenStreetMap data contributors:
+When using this data or codebase, please cite this project and acknowledge the underlying data contributors:

 ```
 Taiwan Interchange Explorer by linnil1
 Source: https://github.com/linnil1/taiwan-interchange
+Data derived from:
-Data derived from OpenStreetMap contributors and Wikipedia
+- OpenStreetMap contributors
+- Wikipedia
+- Freeway Bureau, Ministry of Transportation and Communications (交通部高速公路局)
 ```